Rosberg blocks out reliability fears as 'match point' looms

-AUSTIN, Texas Formula One championship leader Nico Rosberg is refusing to be rattled by reliability concerns as he prepares for his first 'match point' of the season in Mexico this weekend.
+AUSTIN, Texas (Reuters) - Formula One championship leader Nico Rosberg is refusing to be rattled by reliability concerns as he prepares for his first 'match point' of the season in Mexico this weekend.

 "That's not within my control so I completely block that out," the Mercedes driver told reporters after finishing second to team mate Lewis Hamilton in Sunday's U.S. Grand Prix.